Relouding/information_security/README.md

 CREATE DATABASE clubdb;

 # DATABASEACCESS
-CREATE USER IF NOT EXISTS 'dabcaowner'@'localhost' IDENTIFIED BY 'dabca1234';
+CREATE USER IF NOT EXISTS 'isccaowner'@'localhost' IDENTIFIED BY 'iscca1234';
-GRANT ALL PRIVILEGES ON adoptiondb.* TO 'dabcaowner'@'localhost';
+GRANT ALL PRIVILEGES ON clubdb.* TO 'isccaowner'@'localhost';

 # REFERENCES
 Friends Vectors by Vecteezy: https://www.vecteezy.com/free-vector/friends